TheGrieferKnight/Pygame-Topdown-Waveshooter/README.md

 Enjoy a straightforward waveshooting experience!

-This version specifies that the release is a zip file and instructs users to extract its contents before running the executable.

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests for any improvements or bug fixes.